 From Memphis to Londontown (2006)

 2006 was an epic year for yours truly.
-I had the best financial year of my life, generous vacation time, and several terrific trips.
+I had the best financial year of my life and a generous vacation allotment, resulting in several terrific trips.
 Mexico, Turkey/Denmark, Singapore/Malaysia…it was grand.
 As the end of the year rolled around, I hankered to experience my first New Year’s Eve in Europe, but also remembered that I hadn’t visited my parents at all that year.
 My vacation time was wearing thin, so I finagled something brilliant: four days in Memphis, three days of work back in LA where I lived at the time, and then six days in London.
 Exhausting?
 Sí, señor.

 Christmas in Memphis was a short affair, but I enjoyed every moment.
 My niece, just three at the time, was a lot of fun.
 Additionally, I took my parents to the Brooks Museum of Art, which features a nice collection of little-known artists.
 Before I knew it, I was back on a plane to LA for an end-of-year work wrap-up.
 Historically, that last work week of the year is always the slowest, but my presence was requested and what little there was to do was handled with ease.
 Today, the stubborn person in me would criticize my boss for making me come back at all, but back then I recognized that I had taken a good amount of vacation time and I didn’t want to abuse the privilege.